 This premium stand bag offers the right level of storage space and number of pockets for most days out on the course.
 It will keep your kit safe and dry while being exceptionally lightweight for stress-free carrying.
 The legs could retract more fully and the strap system is complex, but you get a lot for your money here.

-Stylish, comfortable, lightweight and has enough storage space for everything you need out on the course.
+Enough storage space for everything you need

-Legs don't fully retract when being carried.
+Legs don't fully retract when being carried

 Titleist Players 4 Plus StaDry Stand Bag Review

 This bag isn’t widely available this year, with more of a focus being placed on the slightly smaller Players 4 StaDry, but if you can get hold of this Plus version we’d thorough recommend opting for it as it is one of the best Titleist golf bags on the market.

 The extra pocket and storage space it offers may seem fairly insignificant, but being able to separate gloves, tees, balls and apparel is crucial and the Players 4 Plus StaDry stand bag allows you to do that easily.

 It also has a lined valuables pocket for your phone and two drinks holders either side of the ball pouch, although you need to make sure you push your drinks bottle right to the bottom so it doesn’t fall out when you’re walking with it.

 The bag arrives with the straps detached and, while it’s fairly complicated to attach them, there is a handy instruction guide included to help speed up the process.
 Once connected, the strap system is impressive.
 The bag seems to level itself when you start to walk, so you don’t need to worry about clubs falling out and the pressure is nice and even across both shoulders.